This article will answer the question, “I meet the prerequisites, but I can’t understand your course. Why?”

 You think you don’t need the appendix, but you do

-The reality is, some students are simply entitled brats.
+The reality is, some students don’t think and only assume.

 I’ve lost count of how many times students complained about the appendix, yet: